Barnsley MP says 700 Safestyle job losses are ‘devastating’ and calls for answers

 The company went into administration on Monday, October 30, resulting in the loss of almost 700 jobs.

-A public notice from administrators Interpath Advisory on Friday stated Safestyle UK had suspended share trading after failing to find a buyer.
+A public notice from administrators Interpath Advisory stated Safestyle UK had suspended share trading after failing to find a buyer.

 The Bradford-based business has a manufacturing site in Wombwell and 42 branches and depots across the country.